Living with Chronic Sinusitis: Tips & Lifestyle Changes | Sparsh Hospital

 When to Consult a Doctor

-While many of the tips mentioned above can help manage chronic sinusitis, it’s essential to consult a doctor if symptoms persist or worsen.
-A doctor can conduct a thorough examination, determine the potential cause, and recommend appropriate treatment options, such as:
+While the tips mentioned above can help manage chronic sinusitis, it’s crucial to consult a doctor if your symptoms persist or get worse.
+The Best ENT Specialist in Bangalore can perform a thorough examination, identify the root cause, and suggest the right treatment options, such as:

 • Prescription medications (e.g., antibiotics, corticosteroids)